 Day 2: Zagreb-Rastoke-Plitvice

-No trip to Croatia is complete without a visit to at least Plitvice lakes or Krka.
+No trip to Croatia is complete without a visit to at least Plitvice or Krka, two of the most beautiful national parks in Europe.
 If you have enough time, I would recommend both of them.
 Plitvice Lakes can be easily reached overland from Zagreb, but do not hurry.
 Enjoy a little more of Zagreb in the morning, as there are so many things to do and see in this city.
 Head towards Plitvice Lakes in the afternoon.
 I will take about 2 hours and a half to get there by car.
 About 30 km before you get to Plitvice, next to the main road, you will see Rastoke, a small village, also known as the little sister of Plitvice.

 The houses and watermills there have been built at the end of the 19th century over small waterfalls created by the Slunjčica river as it flows into the Korana river.
 The entire place hangs on the edge of a deep canyon.
 Do not think twice and stop here.
 The open-air museum and inhabited little village will exceed your expectations and this beautiful place is not all over the Internet yet.
 Just make sure it is not Tuesday, as it will be closed.
 In the evening, find accommodation as close to Plitvice as your budget allows and visit it in the early morning when it is less crowded yet.

 Day 3: Plitvice-Zadar